Thursday, August 25, 2022

 but let’s say the song ain’t over.

-Some cats may try to pull
+some cats try to pull

 from Parker’s tone